-Well that’s certainly one way to characterize it, although like most of their stories, they got most of the basic facts correct, yet somehow managed to overlook the nuances and background details which turned this meeting into an exercise in Kabuki theater.
+Well that’s certainly one way to characterize it, although like many of their stories, they got the basic facts correct, yet somehow managed to overlook the nuances and background details which turned this meeting into an exercise in Kabuki theater.
 Starting with the public comments period, where constituents spoke for the Broadband project and against it.

 Where they minimized the fact that there were twice as many people speaking for the Broadband project as were against it, and that several of those speaking against it appeared to be reading from the same script.
 Particularly Jim Ogg and Supervisor elect Duane Adams who did everything they could to inject ambiguity into the discussion.

-Starting with Ogg’s misleading claims about the uncertainty of the future of Broadband in light of the FCC's recent ruling against Net Neutrality, along with unsubstantiated claims that wireless technology is not "robust" enough to meet customer’s bandwidth needs, and finally ending with asking the board to take a "pause" before making their decision.
+Like Ogg’s misleading claims about the uncertainty of the future of Broadband in light of the FCC's recent ruling against Net Neutrality, along with unsubstantiated claims that wireless technology is not "robust" enough to meet customer’s bandwidth needs, to asking the board to take a "pause" before making their decision.

-Although for outright chutzpah, Duane Adams claims that the Board approving the towers now, rather than until next year, when he would be sworn in amounted to making "political" decision” is a whopper which will be hard to top.
+Although for outright chutzpah, Duane Adams claims that the Board approving the towers now, rather than until next year, when he would be sworn in amounted to making "political" decision” is a whopper that will be hard for anyone top.
 Perhaps expecting the Board and the public to forget that’s exactly what happened during their December 2015 meeting when the Board was discussing whether to fund the Broadband project.

 During the public comments period, John Koren, who like Mr. Ogg spent his career working in telecommunications, pointed out that the “technical problems” being raised by Ogg were nothing more than red herrings, since the wireless technology which this Broadband project is based on is constantly changing, and claims which might have been accurate several years ago, no longer apply today.